Healthcare & Health Insurance in Mexico

 When we asked about emergency services, members in Mexico wrote:

 "Tequisquiapan has a NUMBER of private hospitals.
 I cannot tell you about them as I travel TO QUERETARO for my health issues.
 I live in Tequisquiapan, Queretaro.
 For an expat, myself, I found myself unfortunately over the past 2 years needing healthcare.
 1. Shoulder surgery 2.
 I was "found" by the ONLY venomous spider in all of Mexico and 3.
 I fell in Costco in Queretaro slipping on water on the floor and broke my hip.
 I have Medicare in the USA but it does you NO GOOD in Mexico.
 Period.
 Call me jaded but i cannot see paying for 2 health insurances at the same time.
-I am seriously considering stopping Medicare (after 3 years here) as it is useless here and why waste $200 a month? ," commented a person living in Queretaro City and Tequisquiapan, Mexico.
+I am seriously considering stopping Medicare (after 3 years here) as it is useless here and why waste $200 a month? ," said one foreigner in Queretaro City and Tequisquiapan.

 Will I need to travel to see a specialist?

 "The bulk of people I have met getting medical care in Tijuana live in the US and travel to receive their care.
 Tijuana, as a large border town is easy to get to and has many Doctors and dentists.
 People don't generally care to be evacuated to go to a country with worse care.
-I no longer go there now that my major dental issue is over, and now that I have moved to a more distant place," explained one expat in Tijuana.
+I no longer go there now that my major dental issue is over, and now that I have moved to a more distant place," remarked one member in Tijuana.

 "This is a bit long, but you asked and I wish I had known before all of this happened to me.
 I have been in 3 hospitals (PRIVATE) in Queretaro.
 1 for shoulder in Juraquilla and 2 in Qro. proper.
 ALL were extremely up to date, clean and better than the last on in Texas I had to go to.
 The staff of Dr's is amazing.
 ALL of my Dr's have spoken English, which is good because my Spanish is poco!
 1. a good orthopedic surgeon 2. a good Internist!
 When I was extremely ill, and not knowing why, and my little housekeeper saying I had to go to a Dr., I ended up calling a friend in Qro. and she helped with finding me an English speaking Internist.
 Little did i know he is an amazing Professor that has taught most all of my other Dr.s.
 This was when we found the spider bite and i was immediately admitted into San Jose Hospital in Queretaro.
 I was there for 7 days with multiple IV, Oxygen etc. Private room.
 I ended up with a team of 7 Dr's.
 I had no idea about this spider nor how bad it is.
 I have been told I was lucky to be alive.
 The ONLY thing at San Jose was I was a single woman and thy kept hounding me about WHO was going to take care of me and How was I going to pay?
 They expect some family member to stay with you 24/7.
 I told them that wasn't going to happen unless it was one of my 4 legged dogs.
 They weren't too sure about that and we DID have a big go round about this when they started yelling at one of my visitors as to why they weren't there to take care of me.
 Be forewarned!
 So I had a 'team' of Dr.'s that all speak English in place.
 I had talked to another Orthopedist last fall when I found a 'hole' left by CEA in front of my house.
 So when I fell, I pretty much knew where I wanted to go, and where my Dr's were all located.
 BIG THING before they will look at you or admit you, you usually have to put up a deposit of $10,000 pesos.($500 usd).
 But, you will be refunded what you do not use.
 Emergency room fee (also included my Ambulance ride) and you can call your Dr you want to see you.
 I ended up with X-rays, an CT scan.
 My Dr. came and I was in surgery at 9 pm and even had my anesthesiologist (I see 2 times a year for pain injection management for my shoulder Dr. in Texas screwed up) HOSPITAL H plus is where I wanted to go.
 Clean, all my Dr's in one place.
 The ONLY thing I have an issue with is for a major surgery (plate and 6 screws) they only kept me 2 days then sent me "home".
 There are ** NO REHAB FACILITIES *** fortunately I had a Mexican family to look after me in their home for the next 8 weeks.
 Since then I have Physical Therapist that come to MY home to give therapy.
 Would I return to USA for medical Care.
 Everyone is different.
 But NO, honestly I feel my Dr's, each and every one are better than what I had in the USA!
 They are compassionate, very well educated - some even in USA and then come back to Mx to practice.
 Everyone is different and expects different ......
 I am a Nurse by trade so I am very picky.
 Summary: The issues I have I've stated above.
 1. They want someone of your family to stay with you in hospital for your care. ( That is what a nurse is getting paid to do, tell them that!)
 2. No Rehab facilities.
 3. Prices are CHEAP at private hospitals compared to USA.
-AND, watch out for Violinista Spiders. ," remarked one global nomad in Queretaro City and Tequisquiapan.
+AND, watch out for Violinista Spiders. ," explained one expat living in Queretaro City and Tequisquiapan, Mexico.

 Are common prescription medications available in Mexico?